projectcapsule/capsule/README.md

 Error from server (Forbidden): pods is forbidden: User "alice" cannot list resource "pods" in API group "" in the namespace "kube-system"
 ```

-Please, check the [section](documentation.md) in the documentation for a list of more cool things you can do with Capsule.
+Please, check the [use cases](documentation.md) section in the documentation for a list of more cool things you can do with Capsule.

 # Removal
 Similar to `deploy`, you can get rid of Capsule using the `remove` target.